Policy 207 - Public Hearings

 Public notice of a public hearing required by law shall be given as provided by the enabling legislation.
 Public notice of other hearings shall be given in the manner required for a regular meeting if held in conjunction with a regular meeting, in the manner required for a special meeting if held in conjunction with a special meeting, or as otherwise determined by the school board.

 C. Public Participation

-The school board retains the right to require that those in attendance at a public hearing indicate their desire to address the school board and complete and file with the clerk of the school board an appropriate request card prior to the commencement of the hearing if the school board utilizes this procedure.
-In that case, any request to address the school board after the commencement of the hearing will be granted only at the discretion of the school board.
+The school board retains the right to require that those in attendance at a public hearing indicate their desire to address the school board and complete and file with the clerk of the school board an appropriate request card prior to commencement of the hearing if the school board utilizes this procedure.
+In that case, any request to address the school board after the commencement of the hearing will be granted only at the school board's discretion.